Plain English Summary

 What does the study involve?

-Saliva and subgingival deposites samples are collected from both patients with periodontitis and healthy volunteers treated at the Peninsula School of Dentistry clinics in Plymouth and Truro.
-LPS is extracted from these samples and its chemical composition (with a focus on Lipid-A, its most potent part) wexamined in the research laboratories of the Plymouth University.
+Saliva and subgingival deposit samples are collected from both patients with periodontitis and healthy volunteers treated at the Peninsula School of Dentistry clinics in Plymouth and Truro.
+LPS is extracted from these samples and its chemical composition (with a focus on Lipid-A, its most potent part) examined in the research laboratories of the Plymouth University.
 The chemical composition of LPS is compared between healthy participants and patients with periodontitis as well as between samples from the same periodontitis patient taken before and after routine periodontal treatment.
-We hope to establish salivary and subgingival LPS profile as an easy detectable, bacterially produced biomarker, for periodontitis.

 What are the possible benefits and risks of participating?